Degrees of Education and Training

 In contrast, modern apprenticeships can now be taken up in modern and meaningful areas, from accounting and aeronautics, to It and engineering.

-They are available in almost every commercial sector, and give the opportunity to embark on a learning, working and earning course that is a genuine alternative to university, SSG Services offer advice and further education courses, traineeships, apprenticeships and training.
+They are available in almost every commercial sector, and give the opportunity to embark on a learning, working and earning course that is a genuine alternative to university, some private companies offer advice and further education courses, traineeships, apprenticeships and training.

 In these times of whopping student debt and plethora of irrelevant degrees, apprenticeships offer a good future as a path to meaningful qualifications and employment opportunities.